Nguyễn Quang Hải (footballer, born 1997): Pau

-On 29 June 2022, following rumors about his future, Quang Hải joined Ligue 2 club Pau on a two-season contract, making him the first Vietnamese player to join a French football club..
+On 29 June 2022, following rumors about his future, Quang Hải joined Ligue 2 club Pau on a two-season contract, making him the first Vietnamese player to join a French football club.

-On 30 July 2022, he made his first league appearance for Pau, subbed on for Eddy Sylvestre in the 59th minute in the 4–0 away loss against En Avant Guingamp.
-On 8 October 2022, he scored his first goal for Pau in the 86th minute in a home match against Rodez in Ligue 2.
-He scored Pau's second goal of the match, after a brief 8-minute period of playing time, to tie the match 2–2.
-This scoreline remained to full-time.
+On 30 July 2022, he made his first league appearance for Pau, subbed on for Eddy Sylvestre in the 59th minute in the 4-0 away loss against Guingamp.
+On 8 October 2022, he scored his first goal for Pau in the 86th minute in a home match against Rodez.
+He scored Pau's second goal of the match, after a brief 8-minute period of playing time, to tie the match 2–2; this scoreline held to full-time.

 Công An Hà Nội

 In the summer of 2023, Quang Hải returned to Vietnam to play for Công An Hà Nội.

-Quang Hải made his debut for Cong An Hanoi in a 0-1 away defeat against SHB Đà Nẵng.
-He scored the first goal for the club in the derby game against Viettel from a penalty, contributing in a 3–0 win.
-In the final round of the 2023 V.League 1, Quang Hải had his assist against Thanh Hóa as Gustavo to score the equalizer to help Cong An Ha Noi maintain their first place in the table, winning the league for the first time since 1984.
+Quang Hải made his debut for Cong An Hanoi in a 1-0 away defeat against SHB Đà Nẵng.
+He scored the first goal for the club in the derby game against Viettel from a penalty, contributing to a 3–0 win.
+In the final round of the 2023 V.League 1, Quang Hải made an assist against Thanh Hóa to score the equalizer to help Cong An Ha Noi maintain their first place in the table, winning the league for the first time since 1984.

-In the 2023–24 season, Quang Hải scored 8 goals in V.League 1, but club have no titles and are only ranked 6th in V.League.
+In the 2023–24 season, Quang Hải scored 8 goals in V.League 1, but the club got no titles and were ranked 6th in the final league rankings.

 Quang Hải scored 5 goals in 37 matches in the 2024-25 season, helping Công An Hà Nội win the National Cup after defeating Sông Lam Nghệ An 5-0 in the final.
-Along with that, he finished second at the ASEAN Club Championship.
+The club also finished second at the ASEAN Club Championship.

 International career

 Under-16 to under-20

 Nguyễn Quang Hải was called up for the 2012 AFC U-16 Championship qualification at the age of only 14.

 After an impressive performance in the 2014 AFC U-19 Championship, Quang Hải was called up to the national U-19 side.
 He went on to represent the U-19 team in the 2014 AFF U-19 Youth Championship and the Bruneian Hassanal Bolkiah Championship, where Vietnam finished as runner-up on both occasions.

-He made a significant contribution in the 2016 AFC U-19 Championship campaign.
+He made a significant contribution in Vietnam's 2016 AFC U-19 Championship campaign.
 In the second game against the United Arab Emirates, he assisted Hồ Minh Dĩ in Vietnam's opening goal.
-Vietnam went on to beat host Bahrain in the quarterfinal, thus qualified for the 2017 FIFA U-20 World Cup.
+Vietnam went on to beat host Bahrain in the quarterfinal, thus qualifying for the 2017 FIFA U-20 World Cup.
 This was Vietnam's first appearance in a youth FIFA World Cup tournament.

-He captained the Vietnam U20 in the 2017 FIFA U-20 World Cup group stage matches against Honduras and France.
+He captained the Vietnam U-20 in the 2017 FIFA U-20 World Cup group stage matches against Honduras and France.